-The Company expects to continue to face the challenges of stock shortages resulting from the global micro-chip shortage, supply issues and increasing movement towards electric vehicles.
-These issues are expected to continue to impact new business levels but returns are expected to remain robust going forward as the business will focus on margin management and its used car business.
+The Company expects to continue to face the challenges of stock shortages resulting from the global micro-chip shortage, supply issues and the movement towards electric vehicles.
+Whilst this is expected to impact volumes of new and used cars, the increased average values are offsetting this so lending is less impacted, and returns are expected to remain robust going forward as the business will focus on margin management and its used car business.

 Any adverse changes affecting the UK economy may have direct and indirect credit and operational exposures.
-Any further deterioration in global macroeconomic conditions, including as a result of geopolitical events, global health issues, including the COVID-19 pandemic or acts of war or terrorism, could have an adverse effect on the Company's results.
+Any further deterioration in global macroeconomic conditions, including as a result of geopolitical events, global health issues, including the Covid-19 pandemic or acts of war or terrorism, could have an adverse effect on the Company's results.